Executor is responsible for notifying the FDIC

 Amount: $250,000 per co-owner

-Learn more →Payable-on-death (POD) and revocable trust accounts receive $250,000 in coverage per owner per beneficiary, up to $1,250,000 per owner.
+Learn more →Under the unified trust account rule (12 C.F.R.
+330.10, effective April 1, 2024), POD, revocable trust, and irrevocable trust accounts receive $250,000 in coverage per owner per eligible beneficiary, up to $1,250,000 per owner.
 When the account owner dies, the 6-month grace period applies.
-However, when a beneficiary dies, coverage is reduced immediately with no grace period.
+When a beneficiary dies, coverage is reduced immediately with no grace period.

-Eligibility: Beneficiaries of POD or revocable trust accounts
+Eligibility: Beneficiaries of POD, revocable trust, or irrevocable trust accounts at FDIC-insured institutions

-Learn more →The FDIC insures a deceased person's accounts as if they were still alive for 6 months after death.
+Learn more →The FDIC insures a deceased person's accounts as if they were still alive for 6 months after death (12 C.F.R.
+330.3(j)).
 During this grace period, insurance coverage does not change unless accounts are restructured.
 After 6 months, coverage reverts to the new owner's limits based on ownership category.

 Joint accounts receive $250,000 in FDIC coverage per co-owner.
 When one co-owner dies, the 6-month grace period preserves the deceased's share of coverage.
 After 6 months, the surviving co-owner's deposits are recalculated under their individual ownership categories.